jansche/event-prioritization/README.md

 4) Use the Airtable key from above or re-fetch your [Airtable API key here](https://airtable.com/account).
 5) Run the collection in Postman's Runner.
 6) Watch Airtable how the additional fields Internal Rating and Sponsoring Qualified populate.
 Enjoy!

+## Continuous usage
+Whenever I get into discussing events with colleagues I ask them to help me out and fill out the form so we can consider the event in a less-biased (TM) way.
+Although the form is exhausting to fill out, they normally do.
+I also ask event organisers who approach me with a sponsoring request to fill out the form.
+They are nromally happy to do so and get a roughj picture of what is important to us.
+If they leave an e-mal address in the form, make sure to follow up with them.